fbpx

 • Best Time To Visit: The Havasupai tribe allows visitors year-round, and if you’re lucky enough to secure a permit anytime in the year then take advantage of it.
 However, early to mid-spring is probably the crème de la crème in terms of weather.

-If you venture beyond the Grand Canyon’s postcard-perfect vistas, you’ll discover the increasingly popular gem known as Havasu Falls.
-Located in the Canyon’s North Rim in Supai Village and home to the Havasupai tribe, these five cascading waterfalls have been guarded and protected for centuries.
+If you venture beyond the Grand Canyon’s postcard-perfect vistas, you’ll discover Havasu Falls.
+Located in the Canyon’s North Rim in Supai Village, these five cascading waterfalls have been guarded and protected for centuries.

 Only a handful of visitors are allowed each year via a limited availability reservation.
-If you’re lucky enough to get access, your journey begins with a 10-mile strenuous hike deep into the canyon’s valley to reach this enchanted beauty where 100-foot falls cascade over the orange rock into a large turquoise pool.
-It’s not an easy venture to experience the falls, but once you do, you’ll be forever in awe of one of the most beautiful places in the United States and in the world.
+The journey begins with a 10-mile strenuous hike deep into the canyon’s valley to reach this enchanted beauty where 100-foot falls cascade over the orange rock into a large turquoise pool.

 Allerton Garden, Kauai, HI